Guide to TVs, speakers, and receivers with Chromecast built-in

-You connect the gear to your Wi-Fi network and get access to many popular streaming video or audio apps.
-You control everything with your phone, laptop, tablet, or voice.
+You connect the gear to your Wi-Fi network and get access to an ever-growing list of streaming video or audio apps.
+And you control everything with your phone, laptop, tablet, or voice.

 How does Chromecast work?

-When you’re in a compatible app, like Google Play, you’ll see the Cast button at the top of the screen (shown in orange below).
+When you’re in a compatible app, like Spotify, TIDAL, or Qobuz, you’ll see the Cast button at the top of the screen (shown in orange below).

 How to set up Chromecast